ELVAN13091999/my-first-binder/README.md

+# python apps
-# to classify region, to do data analytics, and to make discord-bot
+to classify region, to do data analytics, and to make discord-bot